 The first lecture was about scientific and parallel computing provided by Jean Luc Falcone.He said there were three ways to do research into nature, namely: thinking about it, do experiments or make a simulation.
 At the university in Geneva they simulate nature, called scientific computing.
 He proceeded to talk about parallel computing, which is combining multiple computers for more calculating power.
 In Geneva they had access to around 17.000 cores and 16 Tb of RAM (this is a lot).
 At the end of his talk he gave us an example of a project they were currently working on: aneurysms.
 He showed us a model of how aneurysms slowly fill up with blood and how they eventually rupture.
 An adequate simulation of this project could map the process of thrombus forming and give new insights on treatment.
 To make this model they needed scientist of all fields: physics, computer science, biology etc. It was thus a good example of interdisciplinary research.

 The next talk was about data analyzing software.
 More specifically about analyzing data from tandem mass spectrometry.
-Spectrometry is aboutanalying different components from a molecule.
+Spectrometry is about analysing different components from a molecule.
 Usually High Pressure Liquid Chromatography (HPLC) is used prior to mass spectrometry to get more accurate results.
 The result is a graph, the mass spectrum, with different peaks at certain chemical groups.
 The speaker said there were several ways of determining what the peaks represented, that is which chemical group.
 If you have a graph you can compare it to a database with predicted outcomes, compare it with a library of previously found mass spectra or unleash data analyzing software on it.
 The research group at Geneva was working on such software, and actually created something interesting.
 Their software would read the found mass spectrum, compare it with the databases and libraries and would find the best fit.
 The most interesting aspect of their program is that it learns.
 The more they used it, the better the results.

 Anne Estreicher did the next talk, which was about protein databases.
 She spoke about Uniprot (a universal protein resource), which currently contains about 50 million protein sequences.
 About ninety percent of these sequences are automatically derived from DNA.
 Only ten percent was really experimentally found.